Skip to main content

 Who should take prebiotics?

-So far, you’ve learned that prebiotics is essential for supporting gut health by feeding beneficial gut bacteria.
+So far, you’ve learned that prebiotic fiber is essential for gut health as it promotes beneficial gut bacteria to flourish.
 You’ve also seen how far-reaching gut health can be to your overall health and well-being.
 So noticing the obvious (and sometimes not-so-obvious) signs of poor gut health will help you decide if you should start trying prebiotics.

 Here are the common signs and symptoms that indicate possible gut health concerns, and serve as your notice to start increasing prebiotic fiber in your diet: